FriendsOfREDAXO/redaxo-mit-bimmelbam/README.md

 ### Usage

-If Docker is new to you: no problem, there is a [Instruction for Beginners](https://github.com/FriendsOfREDAXO/redaxo-mit-docker#anleitung-für-einsteiger_innen-rocket) _(still german only, sorry)_. :rocket:
+If Docker is new to you: no problem, there is a [Instruction for Beginners](https://github.com/FriendsOfREDAXO/redaxo-mit-docker#beginners-guide-rocket). :rocket:

 __Start Docker-Container:__